Tacuara Nationalist Movement: 1960s splits

 During the 1962 elections, the MNT presented candidates in Buenos Aires (city) and in Entre Ríos (province) through the Unión Cívica Nacionalista (Civic Nationalist Union).
 However, sectors headed by José Luis "Joe" Baxter and José Luis Nell decided to join the Peronist movement (Justicialist party) believing in its revolutionary capacities.
 With Perón in exile, the movement named after him attracted people of various ideologies from various backgrounds.
 This heterogeneity would end with his return, during the 1973 Ezeiza Massacre.

-Described by Argentinian representative to the UN as Nazis, in response to Ahmad Shukeiri having saluted them on November 30, 1962 and calling for others to adopt its principles (Shukairi mentioned the New York Times article while omitting the Nazi nature in the headline of that very article.); at the time by ADL described as "neo-Nazi storm troop gang" and by others as Neo-Nazis, especially after notorious June 1962 attack on Graciela Sirota, tattooing on her breast a Nazi swastika, as revenge for bringing Adolf Eichmann to justice in Israel.
-Both the attack on Gabriela Sirota and the Shukeiri salute months later were marked as "the dark days of 1962".
+Tacuara was described by the Argentine representative to the UN as Nazis, in response to Ahmad Shukeiri having saluted them in November 1962 while calling for others to adopt its principles.
+At the time it was also described by ADL as "neo-Nazi storm troop gang" and by others as Neo-Nazis, especially after the notorious June 1962 attack on Graciela Sirota, tattooing on her breast a Nazi swastika, as revenge for bringing Adolf Eichmann to justice in Israel.
+Both the attack on Graciela Sirota and the Shukeiri salute months later were marked as "the dark days of 1962".

+MNRT

-In 1963, after the Aramburu decree which banned even the use of Perón's name, and the subsequent prohibition of Peronism because of its success in the previous elections, José Luis "Joe" Baxter and José Luis Nell created the Movimiento Nacionalista Revolucionario Tacuara (MNRT, Revolutionary Nationalist Tacuara Movement) which, without forsaking nationalism, purportedly broke with the Church, the right-wing, and antisemitism.
-Baxter/Nell's MNRT purportedly became progressively more left-wing and attracted by Marxism.
-Many leaders of the future Montoneros and ERP's would come from the MNRT.
-On the other hand, Ezcurra's MNT was expecting a military coup.
-His group progressively became more and more instrumentalized by the secret services in the framework of a strategy of tension which was to justify the repression of the left-wing.
+Ezcurra's MNT was expecting a military coup and his group progressively became more and more instrumentalized by the secret services in the framework of a strategy of tension which was to justify the repression of the left-wing.
+In 1963, after the Aramburu decree which banned even the use of Perón's name, and the subsequent prohibition of Peronism because of its success in the previous elections, José Luis "Joe" Baxter and José Luis Nell created the Movimiento Nacionalista Revolucionario Tacuara (MNRT, Revolutionary Nationalist Tacuara Movement) which, without forsaking nationalism, had turned away from antisemitism and extreme right-wing politics, leaning towards a Peronist left.
+Baxter declared that the MNRT is "an opening to the Left" and adopted slogans such as “War on Imperialism” and “On March toward National Liberation".
+The MNRT called itself a "strongly imperialist movement" and stated that it would model itself on the Algerian revolution and the Peronist movement.
+Baxter noted that while his movement still adhered to Catholic nationalist tenets, they left Tacuara because it became "shock troops of the oligarchy”.
+MNRT also condemned antisemitism, calling it "artificial", “diversionary” and dismissive of “honest Jews".
+At the same time, Dexter added: “No one can call Fidel Castro an anti-Semite, but as a Cuban nationalist he has done away with the exploiters and so most of the Jews had to leave."